dhiru2498/Assignment1/README.md

 NodeRunner-NodeRunner class is to demonstrate the linked list class which add one link to another and display linked list.

-map=map class is to demonstrate the java collection in which  we are using hash map concept with for and if condition to handle the java program.
+map-map class is to demonstrate the java collection in which  we are using hash map concept with for and if condition to handle the java program.
+HashMap class implements the Map interface which allows us to store key and value pair, where keys should be unique.
+If you try to insert the duplicate key, it will replace the element of the corresponding key.
+It is easy to perform operations using the key index like updation, deletion, etc. HashMap class is found in the java.util package.

+Linkedhash-Linked hash is to demonstrate the java collection in which we are Linkedhash map concept to handle java program.
+Linked list implementation of the Map interface, with predictable iteration order.
+It inherits HashMap class and implements the Map interface.